Author: Ben

 For Startups

 Hiring is one of the key tasks for startup founders.
-While hiring the people that larger, better-resourced incumbents target can be very positive for a startup, it’s important to remember that transformative victories require unconventional teams (and unconventional approaches).
-Practically, leaning on unconventional hires may help you get out of a salary bidding war with deeper-pocketed competitors.
-Choosing unconventional hires / contractors may also add different skills and perspectives to the team.
+While hiring the people that larger, better-resourced companies want to can be helpful for a startup, it’s important to always remember that transformative victories require unconventional approaches.
+Leaning on unconventional hires may help you get out of a salary bidding war with those deeper-pocketed competitors.
+Choosing unconventional hires may also add different skills and perspectives to the team.

-Finally, it’s vital to excel at communication & organization as well as fostering a shared sense of purpose.
+In pursuing this strategy, it’s also vital to excel at communication & organization as well as fostering a shared sense of purpose.
 All teams require strong leadership to be effective but this is especially true with an unconventional team composition facing uphill odds.

 The enterprise API company Zapier is one example of taking an unconventional approach to team construction by having been 100% remote from inception (pre-COVID even).
 This let the company assemble a team without being confined by location and eliminate the need to spend on unnecessary facilities.
-They’ve had to invest in norms around documentation and communication to make this work, and, while it’d be too far of a leap to say that all startups should pursue a 100% remote approach, for their market and team culture it’s worked.
+They’ve had to invest in norms around documentation and communication to make this work, and, while it’d be too far of a leap to argue all startups should go 100% remote, for Zapier’s market and team culture, it’s worked.

 Principle 5: Pick bold, decisive battles